An accelerated frequency-independent solver for oscillatory differential equations

 of coefficients in the Chebyshev expansion

 \end{subsection}

 \begin{subsection}{The Newton-Kantorovich theorem}

-In \cite{Kantorovich}, Kantorovich generalized Newton's method to the case of maps between Banach spaces and gave conditions for its convergence.
-Here, we state a simplified version of his theorem which can be found as Theorem~7.7-4 in Section~7.7 of \cite{Ciarlet}.
+In \cite{Kantorovich}, Newton's method is generalized to the case of maps between Banach spaces and conditions for its convergence are given.
+Here, we state a simplified version of the Newton-Kantorovich theorem, which can be found as Theorem~7.7-4 in Section~7.7 of \cite{Ciarlet}.

 \begin{theorem}[Newton-Kantorovich] Suppose that $\Omega$ is an open subset of the Banach space $X$, that $Y$ is a Banach space and that $F: \Omega \subset X \to Y$ is continuously differentiable.
-Assume also that there exist a point $x_0 \in \Omega$ and constants $\lambda$ and $\eta$ such that \begin{enumerate}
+Suppose also that there exist a point $x_0 \in \Omega$ and constants $\lambda$ and $\eta$ such that \begin{enumerate}

 \item $ $ admits an inverse $F'(x_0)^{-1} \in L(Y,X)$, .25em

 \item $ $ .25em

 \item $ $ .25em